kvmanohar22/hawk/README.md

 - Ubuntu setup
   - Set the environment variable `HAWK_PX4_FIRMWARE` to the source of `px4/Firmware` in `scripts/load_px4_firmware`.
   - Copy the file `99-pixhawk.rules` to the following directory `/etc/udev/rules.d/`.
-  - Add yourself to the following groups (reboot required to take effect)
+  - Add yourself to the following groups (reboot required to take effect).
+This is for enabling offboard communication through serial port.

     ```bash
       sudo usermod -a -G tty <username>